Request for Proposal to Conduct Research Study on Non-Surgical Management of Long Bone Fractures in Dogs

 Maddie’s Fund®, a national family foundation established by Dave and Cheryl Duffield to revolutionize the status and well-being of companion animals, is seeking proposals from clinical research scientists to conduct veterinary clinical research of nonsurgical management of long bone fractures in dogs who have been admitted to animal shelters.

 We are not currently accepting proposals for this grant.
-Please sign up for the Maddie Network to be notified of upcoming grant opportunities.
+Please sign up for the Maddie's Mailing List to be notified of upcoming grant opportunities.

 Access to veterinary care is a societal problem impacting millions of people who consider their pet a family member.
 Due to finances, the gold standard for veterinary treatment is often out of reach for many in the U.S. Some pet owners simply can’t afford surgery which leaves them with the options of nonsurgical management of the fracture, amputation, or euthanasia.
 Nonsurgical management includes external coaptation (cast, splint, bandage or sling) and cage rest or leash exercise only.